Skip To Section

 What Is Holistic Addiction Treatment?

 Traditional addiction treatment is typically a combination of individual therapy, group therapy, and medication when appropriate.
-Holistic treatment centers offer these therapies as well as alternative approaches.
-These may include experiential therapies like art therapy, psychodrama, yoga, adventure therapy, and EMDR.
-Experiential therapies help you recognize the connection between your thoughts, body, and behaviors.
+Holistic treatment centers offer these therapies as well as alternative approaches to treatment.

 Holistic drug rehabs help you process emotions in different ways.
 They also teach you healthy practices that can prevent relapse.
 Attention to nutrition, exercise, sleep patterns, and stress management are all important in recovery.